synthara/rv2/doc/00_specification/index.rst

 Introduction
 ============

-The OpenHW Group CV32E20, or simply E20, is a RISC-V processor core that is targeted for the ultra-low-end of the 32-bit microcontroller (MCU) application space.
-Likely uses include any “constrained compute socket” or as the processor element in embedded SoC subsystems.
+The OpenHW Group CV32E20, or simply E20, is a :term:`RISC-V` processor core that is targeted for the ultra-low-end of the 32-bit microcontroller (:term:`MCU`) application space.
+Likely uses include any “constrained compute socket” or as the processor element in embedded :term:`SoC` subsystems.

 The core design was originally developed as the PULPino *ZeroRISCY* processor by ETH Zürich and the University of Bologna and later enhanced by the lowRISC consortium as the *Ibex* core.
 For this project, the Ibex design description is copied and further enhanced by the OpenHW Group.
 The design is qualified using the industrial-strength Core-V-Verification methodologies.
-The source RTL code is written in SystemVerilog and maintained by the OpenHW Group.
+The source :term:`RTL` code is written in SystemVerilog and maintained by the OpenHW Group.

-This specification is organized as requirements that apply to the “Scope of the IP”.
-The Revision 0.1 of this requirements document is intended to specify the “Version 1” E20 design – there are already plans for subsequent enhancements that will be included in a Version 2 (and possibly beyond) design releases.
+This specification is organized as requirements that apply to the “Scope of the :term:`IP`”.
+The Revision 0.1 of this requirements document is intended to specify the “Version 1” E20 design - there are already plans for subsequent enhancements that will be included in a Version 2 (and possibly beyond) design releases.
 Subsequent revision numbers are placeholders for these enhancements after the initial project freeze (PF) gate.

-The requirement list is to be approved by the OpenHW Group Technical Work Group (TWG), as well as any subsequent change requests.
+The requirement list is to be approved by the OpenHW Group Technical Work Group (:term:`TWG`), as well as any subsequent change requests.

 The specification is complemented by a user's guide.